git/git.github.io/General-Microproject-Information.md

-Think of these microprojects as the "Hello, world" of getting involved with the Git project; the coding aspect of the change can be almost trivial, but to make the change the student or applicant has to become familiar with many of the practical aspects of working on the Git project.
+Think of these microprojects as the "Hello, world" of getting involved with the Git project; the coding aspect of the change can be almost trivial, but to make the change the applicant has to become familiar with many of the practical aspects of working on the Git project.

 Git development is based on sending successive versions of patches or patch series to the mailing list until they are considered good and